 Coronavirus, aka COVID-19, is wreaking havoc on the world as we know it.
-Businesses are suspending operations, hours are being slashed, schools are closing and grocery store shelves are bare.
+All over the United States, businesses have suspending operations, hours are being slashed, schools are closing and grocery store shelves are bare.
 In many ways, it feels like the end of the world as we know it.

 If you need something specific, please let me know and I’ll see what we can do.